SWM-KAWAI-MANS/jwt-manager/README.md

 ### JwtExtractor
 The JwtExtractor interface provides the following method:

-- **JwtPayload extract(String accessToken)**
+- **Claims extract(String accessToken)**

-  Extracts the payload from the provided accessToken and returns it as a JwtPayload object.
+  Extracts the payload from the provided accessToken and returns it as a Claims object.

 Using the JwtGenerator and JwtExtractor interfaces, you can simplify the process of JWT token generation and extraction in your application, providing a more secure and efficient way to handle authentication and authorization.